launchdarkly/dotnet-server-sdk-dynamodb/README.md

 Version 2.0.0 and above of this library works with version 6.0.0 and above of the LaunchDarkly .NET SDK.
 For earlier versions of the SDK, use the latest 1.x release of this library.

+For full usage details and examples, see the [API reference](launchdarkly.github.io/dotnet-server-sdk-dynamodb).

 ## .NET platform compatibility

 This version of the library is built for the following targets: